standardhealth/cimpl-doc/docs/cimplReleaseNotes.md

 # CIMPL Release Notes

-!!! note "This documentation is in the process of being further expanded and is an actively updating document."
+>**Note:** "This documentation is in the process of being further expanded and is an actively updating document."

 [TOC]